lukasroegner/homebridge-dyson-pure-cool/README.md

 - Oscillation on/off (for supported devices)
 - Relative humidity (for supported devices)
 - Current temperature (for supported devices; in Apple Home app only supported as separate sensor)
 - Air quality (incl.
-PM2.5, PM10, VOC and NO2 data for supported devices)
+PM2.5, PM10, VOC, NO2, and CO2 data for supported devices)

 For heating devices, a thermostat is also exposes to HomeKit with support for:
 - On/Off